codefresh-io/cf-triggers/README.md

 ```

 - `secret` - validation secret or `hmac` signature (`sha1`, `sha256`, `sha512`); webhook payload `hmac` signature for example
+- `action` - (optional) some event providers know how-to handle and subscribe to more than a single event type, thus there is a need for action (or sub-type).
+For example, GihHub Event provider can set the same webhook endpoint to get different GitHub events from the same repository (pull_request, push, issue_changed, etc.)
 - `variables` - list of *selected* event properties, extracted from event payload
 - `original` - original event payload (JSON or FORM), `base64` encoded